luigifreda/3dpatrolling/patrolling_ws/src/multirobot/README.md

 **Qt GUI**

-You can also launch the patrolling system by using a pyQt GUI (python3 required, please read below before starting).
+You can also launch the patrolling system by using a PyQt GUI (python3 required, please read below before starting).
 Open a new terminal, enter in the root folder of the repo `3dpatrolling` and run:
 `$ ./main.py`

 The tooltips will give you hints on how to use the different options.
+You can find further information below.

 **What is going to happen?**